-- Ensure conceptual schemes and master site development plans address solid waste management during all stages of development in accordance with the County's Solid Waste Master Plan. - Offer innovative solid waste management practices that encourage, promote, and maximize landfill diversion and minimize waste material hauling. - · Provide for the necessary infrastructure to support solid waste and recycling management in public spaces. - Promote best practices for managing solid waste materials generated during construction activities.
+- Ensure conceptual schemes and master site development plans address solid waste management during all stages of development in accordance with the County's Solid Waste Master Plan. - Offer innovative solid waste management practices that encourage, promote, and maximize landfill diversion and minimize waste material hauling. - Provide for the necessary infrastructure to support solid waste and recycling management in public spaces. - Promote best practices for managing solid waste materials generated during construction activities.

-- 21.1 The developer shall be responsible for the management and disposal of solid waste generated through all stages of construction and development. - 21.2 Waste minimization and waste diversionpractices are to be encouraged in the Plan area.
+21.1 The developer shall be responsible for the management and disposal of solid waste generated through all stages of construction and development.